“I hear and I forget. I see and I remember. I do and I understand.” ~Confucius~

 Every comment, update, tweet, snap, video, story, opinion, image or blog entry is evaluated through the lens of respect, integrity, influence and creating value for others.
-This, more than anything else, often leads to the flat-out elimination of bullying and cyber-bullying.
+This, more than anything else, often leads to the reduction of bullying and cyber-bullying.
 “I do and I understand.”

 ELEMENTARY & MIDDLE SCHOOLS

 The grade-appropriate elementary school presentation (grades 4-8) is roughly 60 minutes in length and includes time for student and staff Q&A.

 We go deep into it all; Twitter, Instagram, Facebook, Snapchat and more.
-Through relevant and current examples and stories we look closely at what global influence relative to Social Media means in the day-to-day lives of elementary and middle school students as they journey on into secondary school.
+Through relevant and current examples and stories we look closely at what global influence in Social Media means in the day-to-day lives of elementary and middle school students as they journey toward secondary school.
 What they post today absolutely does matter tomorrow.
 And we show them why.

 Tangible takeaways; the clear understanding that while we create our online content, we do not control the ultimate destination of our content.
 Students begin to evaluate the importance and value of friends and followers through a series of exercises centered around two questions; What and Why.
-And because the answers and reasons are student-generated, they learn how to think critically about what “posting with purpose” actually looks and feels like via the cornerstone of digital leadership, mindfulness and purpose.
-From this, students’ deep need to be externally validated through their posted content (Likes, Comments, Shares and Favourites) diminishes and instead is replaced by five important criteria: Listen More, Post Less, Stay Relevant, Add Value, Be Respectful.
+And because the answers and reasons are student-generated, they learn how to think critically about what “posting with purpose” actually looks and feels like via the cornerstone of gratitude, mindfulness and purpose.
+A students’ deep need to be externally validated through their posted content (Likes, Comments, Shares and Favourites) diminishes and instead is replaced by five important criteria: Listen More, Post Less, Stay Relevant, Add Value, Be Respectful.